input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 ```

 After successful performing checks of the Rust project we can finally `build` artifacts.
-Obviously it inherits `builder` target environment and than performs build of the binary.
+Obviously it inherits `builder` target environment and then performs build of the binary.
 Important to note that in this particular example we are dealing with the executable Rust project,
 so it produces binary as a final artifact.
-Another case of the building Rust library we will consider later.
+We will discuss another scenario of building a Rust library later.
 Actual build process is done with the `std_build.py` script.
 Here is the full list of configuration of this script: